Best 5 Apps to Improve Team Productivity (& Why They Work)

 slack

-Slack is a communication and collaboration tool that makes it easy for team members to connect and work efficiently.
+Slack is a communication and collaboration tool that enables team members to connect and work efficiently.

 The app has a centralized system that allows for instant messaging, file sharing, voice and video calls, and integration with several third-party tools.